BurnOutTrader/DynamicMLPipeline/README.md

 No need to use json or csv or textfiles as a DataView, thus we have a RunTime dynamic DataView of a live IEnumerable of objects, and can adjust our DataView to any new Type that is created which requires its own Context.Model

-Simplifies code by allowing many data types to call the same training method, engine method and prediction method simply by inheriting the same interface (even an empty interface)
+Simplifies code by allowing many data types to call the same training method, engine method and prediction method simply by inheriting the same interface.